-When we conducted a survey late last year to find out about the time sales managers spend to hire a new employee, we were surprised as to some of the other interesting facts about methods of recruitment, internal processes, and responsibilities, quality of candidates and time invested.
+When we conducted a survey late last year to find out about the time sales managers spend to hire a new employee, we were surprised by some of the other interesting facts about methods of recruitment, internal processes and responsibilities, quality of candidates and time invested.

-Looking at the different end to end recruitment processes applied by the sales managers, this shows a direct correlation to the quality of new hires and the cost of hiring.
+Looking at the different end-to-end recruitment processes applied by the sales managers, this shows a direct correlation between the quality of new hires and the cost of hiring.
 Let’s look at them individually.

 The easy way

-The typical time invested reported as 7 hours for sales managers.
-If you extrapolate out the cost of hiring the direct cost is low but the overall recruiting cost to the company is significantly high.
+The typical time invested is reported as 7 hours for sales managers.
+If you extrapolate out the cost of hiring, the direct cost is low, but the overall recruiting cost to the company is significantly high.

 Working with human resource departments